plu-code/Test-app-v3/README.md

 REACT APPLICATION

-Test application for fetching data from DummyJSON API
+Test application for fetching data from DummyJSON API using create-react-app